gradle/gradle/design-docs/implicit-file-type-coercion.md

 The "type coercing wrapper" will be implemented as a `DynamicObject` implementation that can wrap any `DynamicObject` implementation.
 It will intercept methods and identify coercions based on given argument types and parameter types of the methods provided by the real dynamic object.

+## Story: User reading DSL guide understands where type coercion is applicable for `File` properties and what the coercion rules are

-## Story 2: Type coercion is used in conjunction with convention mapping to defer evaluation (incl. coercion)
+## Story: Type coercion is used in conjunction with convention mapping to defer evaluation (incl. coercion)

-## Story 3: A static API user (e.g. Java) specifies the value for a file property with a value supported by project.file() (no deferred evaluation)
+## Story: A static API user (e.g. Java) specifies the value for a file property with a value supported by project.file() (no deferred evaluation)

 # Open issues